 4. The project proponent clearly communicates to all project participants the entity that is claiming ownership rights of and selling the emission reductions resulting from the project activity.
 This is communicated to the technology producers and the retailers of the improved technology or the renewable fuel in use in the project situation by contract or clear written assertions in the transaction paperwork.
 If the claimants are not the project technology end users, the end users should be notified that they cannot claim for emission reductions from the project.

 a.
-The PP is including a document in every kiosk where water is sold to end customers, which explains that PP retains the rights of ownership of the GHG reductions.
-For more details see Annex 3.
+The project proponent has clearly communicated to every end customer that will claim ownership rights. (see Appendix 3)

 b.
 The project proponent has clearly communicated to the other project participants that project proponent will claim ownership rights, including through a formal contract.

 5. Project activities making use of a new biomass feedstock in the project situation (e.g. shift from non-renewable to green charcoal, plant oil or renewable biomass briquettes) must comply with relevant Gold Standard specific requirements for biomass related project activities, as defined in the latest version of the Gold Standard rules.
 If the biomass feedstock is sourced from a dedicated plantation, these criteria must apply to both plantations established for the project activity AND existing plantations that were established in the context of other activities but will supply biomass feedstock.